Bellie Kirk: History

 The building was constructed between 1795 and 1798 for the 4th Duke of Gordon as the centrepiece for his planned village of Fochabers, to replace the existing parish church, now known as Bellie Old Church, which fell into disrepair after the congregation moved to Bellie Kirk.
 Little now remains of the old church itself, but the churchyard remained in use for some time and houses the 1826 Gordon Tomb.

 Bellie Kirk was designed by John Baxter, an Edinburgh architect who had studied in Rome, and its exterior has remained largely unaltered since it was completed in 1798, although some repairs and alterations were carried out in 1835 under the direction of Archibald Simpson, who also designed the nearby Gordon Chapel.
 This work saw the reversal of the internal layout, and the application of Greek detailing.

 The church's use as an active place of worship within the Church of Scotland has continued uninterrupted since it was built.
 Renovation work was carried out under George Bennet Mirchell and Son in 1954, in which the original orientation of the interior was restored.
 It was designated as a category A listed building in 1971.
-It underwent another substantial major renovation in 2010, with the removal of the fixed pews in favour of movable seating, and another reorientation of the nave, and the removal of the organ.
+It underwent another substantial major renovation in 2010 under Rev Alison Mehigan, with the removal of the fixed pews in favour of movable seating, another reorientation of the nave, and the removal of the organ.